hyecheol123/NomadCoder-Zoom/README.md

       (e.g. When user exit from current room to join another)
     - To update the current opened room list, it will automatically pull the room list every 3 seconds before the user enters the room.
   - Exit the room to join another room
+  - Change nickname
+    - Need to exit the room to change the nickname

 |             ![]()              |
 | :----------------------------: |